Repurposed Easter Basket Succulent Planter

 Spray Paint Easter Basket

-The Homeright Small Spray Shelter is ideal for this kind of quick paint job.
+The Homeright Small Spray Shelter is ideal for quick paint jobs like this.
 I set it up on my folding work table.
 I sprayed several light coats of paint on the repurposed basket.

 Line Wicker Basket Succulent Planter with Coffee Filters

-The extra large coffee filter fit the bottom of the basket really well.
+The extra large coffee filter fit the bottom of the basket well.
 Two more coffee filters were cut to flow up the sides of the basket.
-If you plan to do this project for indoor use, you would want to use a waterproof liner.
+If you plan to use this project indoors, you’ll want to use a waterproof liner.
 My basket will be outdoors on the patio table.

 After arranging the coffee filters, I added some soil and prepared to transplant the hens and chicks succulents.